mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ## Partial Application

-Partial application is the process of binding a fixed number of arguments to a function, producing another function of smaller arity.
-This new function can then be called with a reduced number of arguments.
+Partial application is the process of binding a fixed number of arguments to a function, producing another function of smaller arity that can be called with a reduced number of arguments.

 To illustrate, suppose we have a function `add` that takes two arguments and returns their sum: